openstack/openstack-manuals/doc/cli-reference/source/neutron.rst

 **Positional arguments:**

 ``FLOATING_NETWORK``
-  Network name or ID to allocate floating IP from.
+  ID or name of the network from which the floating IP is allocated.

 **Optional arguments:**